-Mr. Stone: Here's a table that shows the differences between the Kingdom of Giants and the Kingdom of Dwarfs.
+- Mr. Stone: Here's a table that shows the differences between the Kingdom of Giants and the Kingdom of Dwarfs.
 Let's take a look at their areas.
-Which one is bigger?
-Jessie: Obviously, it's the Kingdom of Giants.
-It's three times the size of the Kingdom of Dwarfs .

-Mr. Stone: Great!
+Which one is bigger? - Jessie: Obviously, it's the Kingdom of Giants.
+It's $\frac{1}{1}$ three times the size of the Kingdom of Dwarfs . - Mr. Stone: Great!
 It's probably because giants need much more space to live in.
 How about population?
-Which one has a larger population?

-Phoebe: The Kingdom of Dwarfs.
-Its population is
+Which one has a larger population? - Phoebe: The Kingdom of Dwarfs.
+It has a population that is 2